 This ledger contains a record of all bitcoin transactions, which are organized in sequential "blocks" so that no user's holdings can be spent twice.

 Furthermore, to prevent tampering, the ledger is public or "distributed"; other users would quickly reject an altered version.

 Users detect tampering in practice through hashes, long strings of numbers that serve as proof of work.
 Put a given data set through a hash function (bitcoin uses SHA-256), and it will only ever generate one hash.
 Due to the "avalanche effect," however, even a tiny change to any portion of the original data will result in an unrecognizable hash.
 Furthermore, whatever the size of the original data set, the hash generated by a given function will be the same length.
 Thus, the hash is a one-way function: it cannot obtain the original data, only to check that the data generated matches the original hash.

-Setting the difficulty is done by defining a "target" for the hash: the lower the target, the smaller the set of valid hashes, and the harder it is to generate one.
-In practice, this means a hash that starts with a very long string of zeros.
+Setting the difficulty is done by defining a "target" for the hash: the lower the target, the smaller the set of valid hashes, and the more difficult it is to generate one.
+In practice, this translates to a hash that begins with a long string of zeros.